adileo/squirreldisk/README.md

 This app was a project from 2 years ago built in Electron in 2 days, I decided to port it to Tauri to achieve better performances and to make it Open Source.
 Yay.

 The code is still spaghetti and needs a lot of refactoring.

+## Bug Reporting

+If you find any bugs, please report it by submitting an issue on our [issue page](https://github.com/adileo/squirreldisk/issues) with a detailed explanation.
+Giving some screenshots would also be very helpful.

+## Feature Request

+You can also submit a feature request on our [issue page](https://github.com/adileo/squirreldisk/issues) or [discussions]((https://github.com/adileo/squirreldisk/discussions) and we will try to implement it as soon as possible.

 ## Contributions